 Russian strikes intensify as Ukrainians return for holiday

-Ukrainian officials claimed Russia was deliberately targeting civilians, seeking to create a climate of fear to see out a grim 2022 and usher in a bloody new year.
+Ukrainian officials claimed Russia was now deliberately targeting civilians, seeking to create a climate of fear to see out the year grimly and usher in a bloody 2023.

 “Ruining lives of others is a disgusting habit of our neighbors,” she said.